conery/dexter/docs/dex_install.md

 $ pyenv virtualenv dexter
 ```

-If you type this command your new environment will always be activated whenver you `cd` to Finances:
+If you type this command your new environment will always be activated whenver you `cd` to your project directory:
 ```shell
 $ pyenv local dexter
 ```